 The final conclusion on priority is drawn based on the assessment of the Article 58(3) criteria and consideration of additional aspects relevant for the recommendation.
-These additional aspects are i) grouping of substances to take together SVHCs which could potentially replace prioritised/previously recommended SVHCs in some of their uses and ii) parallel on-going regulatory risk management activities to avoid undesired interference between different regulatory actions.
+These additional aspects could be e.g. the grouping of substances (to take together SVHCs which could potentially replace prioritised or previously recommended SVHCs in some of their uses).
+There could be further considerations relevant for the prioritisation.
+It should also be noted that ECHA always aims to consider such additional aspects in a holistic way for the case at hand.